 Betsey is also a Volunteer Climate Leader through the Climate Reality Project, has lobbied Congress for a fee on carbon through the Citizens Climate Lobby, and works with the local chapter of 350.org.
 Her passion now is to offer workshops through the lens of our shared humanity and our connection to the sacred.
 Betsey’s intention is to help facilitate an awakening to the unprecedented climate emergency we’re in, and the imperative of a WW II-type climate mobilization to avert the worst of possible scenarios for our future.

 Betsey began studying yoga in 1972 and at the encouragement of her first teacher, Joel Zimmerman, began teaching part-time a year and a half later.
 She studied asana and Jnana Yoga with Joel Kramer, meditation with Swami Muktananda, and attended workshops and teacher trainings in Sivananda Yoga.
-She also studied Iyengar yoga for 20 years then began Anusara yoga in 1994, becoming certified in 1999.
+She also studied Iyengar yoga for 20 years.
+In 1994, Betsey began Anusara yoga, and was one of the first certified teachers in 1999.
 Betsey has been privileged to study with many exceptional spiritual teachers, including Richard Rudd, Douglas Brooks, Bill Mahoney, Craig Hamilton, Jean Houston, Sally Kempton, and Paul Mueller.

 Betsey was the founder and director of Garden of the Heart Yoga Center in Sarasota, FL, for 8 years, and the Health Advantage Yoga Center in Herndon, VA before that.
-Her passion now is to teach classes and workshops through the lens of our shared humanity and our connection to the sacred.
+Her passion now is to lead workshops and trainings through the lens of our shared humanity and our connection to the sacred.

 Betsey holds a Ph.D. in Sport Psychology from the University of Virginia.